websanco/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/managing-inventory/setting-inventory-by-warehouse.md

 ## Transferring Stock Between Warehouses

-If a store has more than one [warehouse](./adding-a-new-warehouse.md), inventory managers can transfer stock from one warehouse to another.
-In Liferay Commerce, inventory is tracked at the SKU level and reflected in _Inventory_ administration.
+If a store has more than one [warehouse](./adding-a-new-warehouse.md), users can transfer stock from one warehouse to another.
+Inventory is tracked at the SKU level and reflected in _Inventory_ administration.

 To transfer stock between warehouses: